ChunmingZhangUW/Review-NNM_JDS/README.md

 # A statistician’s selective review of neural network modeling: algorithms and applications

-Readme File: Copy all files into a common directory.
+Readme File for Demonstrating the Numerical Study: Copy all files into a single directory.

 1. Numerical Experiments for CNN